If you’re an avid bird-watcher, I think you’ll be delighted to know that Oregon has different types of finches.

 The Black-headed Grosbeak is also one of the types of finches in Oregon.

-This bird has a bright orange and black coloration with a bold white wing stripe, making it easily identifiable.
+This bird’s bright orange and black coloration, combined with a bold white wing stripe, makes it easily identifiable.

-Black-headed Grosbeaks can be found in woodland areas throughout Oregon, often seen perching on treetops and singing their sweet songs.
+Black-headed Grosbeaks can be found in woodland areas throughout Oregon.
+They are often seen perching on treetops and singing their sweet songs.

 During the summer months, Black-headed Grosbeaks feed primarily on insects and other small invertebrates, but they also enjoy fruit and seeds.